-As in previous years, talks will be given by invited speakers with ample time for discussion.
-Participant numbers are restricted to 110 attendees, thus creating an atmosphere condusive to dialogue and networking.
+Talks were given by invited speakers with dedicated time for discussion.
+Participant numbers were restricted to 120 attendees, thus creating an atmosphere condusive to dialogue and networking.

 What makes this meeting unique is a blend of cutting edge basic science with state-of-the-art translational and clinical knowledge, aiming at further improving heart failure treatment.

-All submitters of accepted abstracts will be offered a free registration for Heart Failure Congress 2018 upon resubmission of their abstract.
+All submitters of accepted abstracts were offered a free registration for Heart Failure Congress 2018 upon resubmission of their abstract.

 The HFA Winter Meeting on Translational Heart Failure Research has a long-standing tradition and has emerged as the best basic and translational heart failure meeting in Europe.